Argent77/A7-ImprovedArcher/README.md

 - May only allocate one slot in any fighting style.

 #### Thief kit: Sharpshooter
-This kit provides the same characteristics as the Archer kit with the following restrictions:
+This kit provides the same characteristics as the Archer kit with the following differences:
-- +1 bonus to hit and damage with missile weapons as well as AC vs. missile weapons only every 8 levels.
+- +1 bonus to hit and damage with missile weapons only every 5 levels.
+- +1 bonus to armor class vs. missile weapons only every 8 levels.
+- +5% chance to score a critical hit at level 18.
+- Conjure Elemental Ammunition ability is replaced by Craft Endowed Ammunition ability.
-- Create Blessed Ammunition ability not available.
+- Power Shot ability not available.
 - Sure Shot HLA not available.
 - May only distribute 15 skill points per level among thieving skills.
 - May not use Backstab ability.